WeiranJiang/Status-Window/README.md

 1. In Supabase, enable Email provider.
 2. For the smoothest extension flow, disable email confirmation while testing, or set Supabase `Authentication -> URL Configuration -> Site URL` to a normal web page you control.
 3. The extension now avoids using `https://<extension-id>.chromiumapp.org/` for email confirmation links because that redirect works for Chrome Identity OAuth, not for links opened from an email client.
-4. Email-based friend invites use a Supabase email sign-in link, so the Site URL must open a working copy of the app for recipients.

 ## Google OAuth setup